-Fill Attendance List from Roster 1.
-Click "Fill Attendance From Roster" 2.
-Select the Activity and Session or Group for which you are entering attendance 3.
-Check the box next to each participant name for which you would like to add attendance 4.
-Click "Add Attendance" 5.
-If necessary, repeat steps 1-3 with all rosters containing attendance for the selected Date and done, click the "Close" button
+Fill Attendance List from Roster

-6. Click "Save Attendance"
+- 1. Click "Fill Attendance From Roster" - 2.
+Select the Activity and Session or Group for which you are entering attendance - Check the box next to each participant name for which you would like to add attendance - 4.
+Click "Add Attendance" - If necessary, repeat steps 1-3 with all rosters containing attendance for the selected Date and Activity/Session (or Group).
+Once done, click the "Close" button - 6.
+Click "Save Attendance"